picodata/tarantool-module/README.md

 make test
 ```

+See [test readme](./tests/README.md) for more information about test structure and adding them.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.